LukeFarrawell/IRC_Bot/README.md

 The bot requires a MySQL Database.
 Run the SQL script inside of the database folder named createDatabase.sql

+If you do not want a MySQL Database, you may edit the bot to remove the two related Commands SaveToDatabase.java and GetFromDatabase.java as well as removing the code inside of the methods in DatabaseConnection.

 ###Creating the Bot
 ```java
 	public static void main(String [] args) {